Wurundjeri Walk Trail: Following the trail

 The west end of Wurundjeri Walk Trail starts at Boardman Close, near the clubhouse of the Box Hill golf club.
 See the Gardiners Creek Trail for more detail.
 200 m from Boardman Close the path ducks down a small lane and arrives at Roberts Avenue.
 Turn left (north) then right into Wellard Road (east).
 Right at Nash Road, left at Joyhill Avenue, left again at Penrose Street, right into Mirabella Crescent and finally left into Middleborough Road.
 Go 130 m north up Middleborough Road to the pedestrian crossing and cross over to Wilks Place.
 The trail restarts at the end of the street.

 Follow the Wurundjeri Walk until the trail arrives at a tee intersection.
 Turn right (south) and head for Fulton Road.
-Go left (east) and along Fulton Road and cross over to the path that links to Finch Street.
-Continuing east along Finch Street, then Forest Glen Avenue to the parks parallel to Golden Glen Road and finally arriving at Mahoneys Road.
+Go left (east) and along Fulton Road and cross over to the path that links to Finch Place.
+Continuing east along Finch Place, cross Blackburn Road, then Forest Glen Avenue to the parks parallel to Golden Glen Road and finally arriving at Mahoneys Road.
 Cross the road and go along Parkland Place, north of and beside "Brand Receptions".
 The path intersects here with the Syndal Heatherdale Pipe Reserve Trail.